huskeee/tkvideo/README.md

 * Import tkinter and tkvideo
 * Create `Tk()` parent and the label you'd like to use
-* Create `tkvideo.tkvideo` object with its parameters (video file path, label name, whether to loop the video or not and size of the video)
+* Create `tkvideo` object with its parameters (video file path, label name, whether to loop the video or not and size of the video)
 * Start the player thread with `<player_name>.play()`
 * Start the Tk main loop